Rukmini-bathini/Daily-expenses-sharing-application/README.md

 - **`expense_split.py`**: Defines the `ExpenseSplit` model with fields for ID, expense ID, user ID, amount, and percentage.
 This model represents how each expense is split among users.

 ### `templates/`
 - **`index.html`**: Provides a web interface with forms to add users and expenses, and a button to download the balance sheet CSV file.
-It uses Bootstrap for styling and includes JavaScript for handling form submissions.

 ### `requirements.txt`
 - Lists the Python packages required to run the application, such as Flask and SQLAlchemy.